Career Opportunities After B.Sc. in Information Technology (B.Sc. IT): A Complete Guide

 Career After B.Sc.
 IT

-The Information Technology (IT) Industry is one of the leading sectors in India, sharing 9.3% of the country’s GDP.
-According to an estimate by India Brand Equity Foundation (IBEF), India's IT industry will reach US$350 billion by 2026, and will contribute 10% to the national GDP.
-These numbers give all the reasons to be a part of the elite workforce, and the first step towards it is learning IT at a foundational level.
-In this blog, we will discuss a Bachelor’s in Information Technology (B.Sc.
-IT) and the type of career opportunities available for B.Sc.
+The IT Industry is amongst the leading industries in India, which contributes 9.3% to the country's GDP.
+According to an estimate by IBEF, the Indian IT industry is predicted to reach US$350 billion by 2026 and will contribute 10% to the national GDP.
+These numbers give you all the reasons to be a part of this elite workforce, and the first step towards it is learning IT at a foundational level.
+In this blog, we are going to discuss Bachelor’s in Information Technology B.Sc.
+IT and the type of career opportunities available for B.Sc.
 IT graduates.

 • What is B.Sc.
 IT?